San Gaudenzio, Vallefoglia

 San Gaudenzio is a Romanesque-style, Roman Catholic pieve or parish church located in the hamlet-neighborhood of Montefabbri, now subsumed under the commune of Vallefoglia, province of Pesaro and Urbino, region of Marche, Italy.

 History

-A church at the site probably dates to the 6th or 7th centuries, dedicated to the former bishop of Rimini, who died circa the year 360.
-The first documented mentions of the church date to 1033 and 1046.
+A church dates to the c.6th or 7th centuries, dedicated to the former bishop of Rimini, who died at the year c.
+360. The first documented mentions of the church dates to 1033 and 1046.